NOSALRO/robot_dart/src/docs/docs/faq.md

 - Make sure that your robots are "clean" once released from each thread
 - Focus on the important stuff rather than handling robots and threads

+Let's see a more practical example:

-First we need to include the proper header:
+- First we need to include the proper header:

 {{ROBOT_POOL_INCLUDE}}

-Then we create a `creator` function and the pool object:
+- Then we create a `creator` function and the pool object:

 {{ROBOT_POOL_GLOBAL_NAMESPACE}}

+The `creator` function is the function responsible for loading your robot.
+This should basically look like a standalone code to load or create a robot.

-We create a few threads that utilize the robots:
+- Next, we create a few threads that utilize the robots (in your code you might be using OpenMP or TBB):

 {{ROBOT_POOL_CREATE_THREADS}}

-An example evaluation function:
+- An example evaluation function:

 {{ROBOT_POOL_EVAL}}